 Victoria became queen when her uncle, William IV, died without producing a legitimate heir.
 Uncle Will had nine illegitimate children to his long-standing mistress, stage actress Dorothea Jordan, but his poor wife, Queen Adelaide, was not so fortunate in the motherhood department.
 She birthed two daughters who died within weeks.
 Between these girls, there was a miscarriage, and subsequent to the second girl’s death, there were twin boys who were stillborn.

 I gave lives to those boys, and named them Augustus and James.
 I imagined England under the rule of Augustus.
 With one wave of my writerly wand, a puff of smoke, and a Hey-Presto! the Victorian Era becomes the Augustan Age.
-Augustus inherits more than the throne, namely the physical feebleness and mental illness of his grandfather, Edward III.
+Augustus inherits more than the throne, namely the physical feebleness and mental illness of his grandfather, George III.
 What’s more, I made him riddled with paranoia and positively obsessed with the magical possibilities of myths and legends.
-Old King Augy is not a popular guy.
+Old King Augie is not a popular guy.
 He’s unpredictable and tyrannical, and is hell-bent on cheating death.
 To do so, he is desperate to find and raid The Temple of Lost Time

 That’s all I’ll say for now.
-Fingers crossed, a publisher will quickly pick up my book so you can find out the rest!
+Fingers crossed, a publisher will pick up my book so you can find out the rest!

 [P.S.
 I’d love to know what you think, so please leave me a comment!]